qunsheng/learn-angular2/step03_add_new_component/README.md

 Add new folder 'components' under app folder

-Add new file user.component.js under components folder
+Add new file user.component.ts under components folder

 You should see user.component.ts file and user.component.js.map will automatically generated